Julia is an in-house

 - Include Dad in the Decision Process.
 This might seem like a no-brainer to you, but to Mom and me, we thought it was obvious not to bother our patient.
 But in the end, we needed to make sure there was a connection between the two people who would spend the most time together: Dad and his caregiver.

 - Consider what the Situation Really Needs.
 Mom and Dad didn’t want someone living in the house.
 It meant sharing a kitchen and a bathroom and losing some of their personal space.
 But it turned out that it’s actually what they needed – and I needed to convince them of that.
-It took some getting used to, but my parents learned to accept that some loss of privacy was worth the peace of mind and necessary support.
+It took some getting used to, but my parents learned to accept that some loss of privacy was worth the comfort and necessary support.

 - Re-think Your Must-haves.
 We thought we wanted the caregiver to speak Hebrew (the main language spoken in my parents’ house), but this need fell to the bottom of the list as we realized that the combination of a non-smoker and the ability to lift a 200-pound man became harder to find (along with the medical training and compassion he could show my father).